 - Advanced undergraduate majors with strong quantitative preparation may enroll in graduate (200-level) courses with permission of the Director of Undergraduate Studies and the course instructor.

 - The department does not give credit for internships.
 Thus Econ 139D, directed reading, cannot be used to obtain credit for internships.

 - At least 55 of the 80 units required for the major must be taken at Stanford in California.

 - No courses receiving Department of Economics credit under the preceding requirements may be taken CR/NC.

 - Students scoring a 5 on both the advanced placement (AP) microeconomics and macroeconomics tests or a score of 7 on International Baccalaureate (IB) higher level economics test may petition the Director of Undergraduate Studies to have the ECON 1 course requirement waived.
 Students do not receive units credit for placing out of ECON 1.

 - A grade point average (GPA) of C= (2.0) or better must be received for all units applied toward the Major.

 - To use transfer credit in partial satisfaction of the requirements, the student must obtain written consent from the department's Director of Undergraduate Study, who will establish the amount of credit to be granted toward the department requirements.

 - The maximum time limit for satisfactory completion of a course is one year from the date a grade of incomplete ("I") is given.
-Instructors may require that a course be completed anytime up to the one year time limit.
+Instructors may require that a course is completed anytime up to the one-year time limit.
 Students are responsible for seeing that all grades of incomplete are cleared within the time limit.
 The university's rule is that a grade of incomplete that is not cleared within the time limit becomes a grade of NP.

 - Students must complete their declaration of the major no later than the last day of the quarter, one quarter before anticipated degree conferral.